FernandoBasso/devhowto/lisp/exercism/grains.md

 ### Space complexity

-$O(1)$ since we simply return the result the computation without requireing any temporary memory space.
+$O(1)$ since we simply return the result of the computation without requireing any temporary memory space.

 ```{code} lisp
 (defparameter *board-size* 64)